avastamin/tic-tac-toe-in-Python/README.md

 ##Game Description:
 Tic Tac Toe is two players game.
 There are 9 positions.
-Two user needed to start a game.
-Any One of them can start first.
-Game position with be stored into list variable moves = ['', '', '', '', '', '', '', '', '']
+Two user(player) needed to start a game. user_x will have 'X' letter and user_o 'O'.
+Game position with be stored into list variable board = ['', '', '', '', '', '', '', '', '']
+Board index start with 0 (0,1,2,3,4.....9)
+To choose your position you need to specify the index(position on the board).
+For example if you want ot take position at 2 and your letter 'O' then Board will looks like ['', '', 'O', '', '', '', '', '', ''] after then program will test your every position to check wheather you already won the Game or not.
+If you win then game will over  and oponent can't make any move otherwise he/she will have turn to make move.
+If there is no winning position until 9 moves then game will be considered as tie.

-for first player letter will be 'O' and second player 'X' Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.
+Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.